 INDIVIDUAL SITES: All other frontcountry sites remain at $16.00/$8.00 per night for senior (U.S. Citizen 62 or over) or access pass holders (permanently disabled).

 RV SITES: Camping fees at the 41 sites in T-Loop in Flamingo with electrical hookup will be $30.00 per site or $15.00 per site for Senior and Access pass holders.
+You must reserve these site online or by calling 1-877-444-6777 for dates between Nov.
+20th - April 15th.
+Reservations are not needed from April 15th - Nov.
+20th.
 This fee applies to anyone using these sites, regardless of whether they use the electric or not.

 Reservations for Flamingo during our high season December - April are highly recommended.